 But from day one, watch for potential warning signs of an aggressive puppy.
-Rather than filling your family with joy, it might only be one that’s laden with worry.
-After all, it’s normal to feel concerned about an aggressive puppy’s behavior and whether he will grow out of it.
+Rather than filling your family with joy, it might only be laden with worry.
+After all, it’s normal to feel concerned about a puppy’s aggressive behavior and whether he will grow out of it.
 More than just destroying things, there’s also an imminent danger the puppy could cause more harm than good.

-You need to recognize whether you can manage puppy aggression or if a puppy lacks the appropriate temperament to be a family pet and could be a dangerous liability.
-It’s also key to determine whether your puppy’s behavior is just aggressive puppy play or something more serious.
+You need to recognize whether you can manage your puppy’s aggression or determine whether a puppy lacks the appropriate temperament to be a family pet and could be a dangerous liability.
+It’s also crucial to decide whether puppy aggression is just playing or something more serious.

-Never excuse or ignore the behavior of an aggressive puppy!
+Never excuse or ignore undesirable behavior.
 Without help, there is little doubt an aggressive puppy will become a dangerous dog!

 Any breed can produce an aggressive puppy

 It is your responsibility to be open-minded when you see a problem.
 That means taking immediate and appropriate action at any sign of aggression.
 Wishful thinking that things will change is not the answer.
-The earlier that you act out on it, the higher the chances you can resolve your pup’s aggressive behavior.
+The earlier you act out on it, the higher the chances of resolving your pup’s aggressive behavior by learning how to redirect your puppies to good behavior.

 But you may be wondering how to stop puppy aggression.